Houston Chemical Exposure Attorneys

 Workers at Risk of Chemical Exposure

 There are certain industries put workers more at risk than others.
-OSHA has marked certain careers that have a higher likelihood of exposure.
+OSHA has marked certain careers that have a higher likelihood of chemical exposure.

 Workers who face an increased risk of toxic exposure include:

 - Sanitation workers